UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

   want to use a Linux VM on SURF Research Cloud.

   Own Linux (virtual) machine:
-    * Install [VirtualBox](https://www.virtualbox.org) and install a Linux distribution "in" it.
+    * On your own Mac, Windows, or Linux machine, install [VirtualBox](https://www.virtualbox.org).
+Create a virtual machine in VirtualBox.
+Install a Linux distribution
+      "in" the virtual machine you have just created.
+      Then, install the graph database backend and Ricgraph in the Linux virtual machine you have just created, as described on this page or on [Install and configure
+      Ricgraph as a server](ricgraph_as_server.md).
-      There are many tutorials on installing VirtualBox on internet.
+    * There are many tutorials on installing VirtualBox on internet.
       For example, [How to Install VirtualBox on Ubuntu (Beginner's Tutorial)](https://itsfoss.com/install-virtualbox-ubuntu).
       Also, you will need to install the VirtualBox GuestAdditions.